Noorsarai

 Noorsarai is a small town in Nalanda district of Bihar state in India.
 It is located on a highway joining the two capital cities Patna and Ranchi (capital of Jharkhand).
 Its distance from Patna is about 70 km.

+Noorsaria is located 13 km from the district headquarters of Bihar Sharif, and 20 km from the city Hilsa one of the 7 subdivisions of Nalanda District.

-Villages located in close proximity of Noorsarai included Chandasi, Kheman Bigha, Charuipar, Andhana, Muzafrapur, Jalalpur, jolahpura, Tharthari.
-Ambanagar is the main market of the area.
+Villages located in close proximity of Noorsarai included Chandasi, Kheman Bigha, Charuipar, Andhana, Muzaffarpur, Jalalpur, jolahpura, Tharthari.
+Amba nagar is the main market of the area.

-Noorsarai market is one of the biggest hub of agricultural machinery in the state of Bihar.
+Noorsarai market is one of the Major hub of agricultural machinery in Nalanda District of Bihar.

+Noorsaria Halt

+Noorsaria Halt railway station is located on the Fatuha-Biharsharif Railway line, The trains Fatuha-Rajgir Passenger, and Nawada-Patna Fast MEMU are daily running train with halts at Noorsarai.